9 Stroller-friendly Hiking Trails for LA Parents To Hike with Toddlers

-If a stroll to the neighborhood park is not enough to stretch your limbs, pack that stroller and head for a trail—preferably one that accommodates said stroller.
-Backpacking moms can enjoy our suggestions for traditional kid-friendly hikes; back-aching moms should read on to see ten suggestions for LA hikes with room for strollers to stride.
-We're sure there's one to please!
-(And for more suggestions, check out our family hiking guide!)
+If a stroll to the neighborhood park is not enough to stretch your limbs, pack that stroller and head for a trail—but make sure it's one that accommodates said stroller.
+Backpacking parents can enjoy our suggestions for traditional kid-friendly hikes; back-aching parents should read on to see nine suggestions for LA hikes with plenty of room for strollers to stride.
+From stroller-friendly hikes past waterfalls to hilly hikes with ocean views, there are stroller hikes here for every family.

 Before you go, have a look at the following suggestions to make your outing as seamless as possible: